jnaegeli12/week-2-responsive-portfolio/README.md

 # Week 2 Homework Assignment: Responsive Portfolio

 This is three pages, making up a basic portfolio website using Bootstrap.
 In addition to Bootstrap components, I added a stylesheet of my own to incorporate some Google fonts, some padding, and various margins.
+The images on the portfolio page are unlinked placeholders, but they are my own photos.
 There are screenshots of the pages in this repo, but I am confident you'll be able to see them with the link I uploaded to BootcampSpot.

 **Built With**
 - Bootstrap